 Thermostat Control: Remote sensor, smart thermostat compatible

-Heating Capacity (BTUs or Watts): 30,000 to 45,000 BTUs
+Heating Capacity (BTUs or Watts): 80,000 BTUs

-Safety Features: Tip-over protection and safety shut-off
+Safety Features: High temperature safety shut-off

-Type of Heater: Radiant propane heater
+Type of Heater: Electric, Radiant burner

 How do we rank products for you?